PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/ComputerVisionDataCollection.md

 ### 1.3 Real-life image dataset

-Remember, for this project, we need to create two real-life image datasets:

-__1. 'Easy' object detection task__
+Remember, for this project, we need to create a real-life image dataset.
+There are no requirements regarding this dataset; feel free to select the type, and/or number of classes, background(s), etc. This dataset should enable you to solve a 'difficult' object detection task; A pre-trained object detection model should not suffice.
+However, make the task simple enough to solve.
+For example, try to avoid training a conventional object detector on a dataset of 10 images or so.

+<div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
+Tip: <a href="https://www.dvdvideosoft.com/products/dvd/Free-Video-to-JPG-Converter.htm">Free Video to JPG Converter</a>, an open-source software package, will enable you to create a video and convert it into a collection of images.
+</div>

+__Optional__

+It might be interesting to create a real-life image test set that resembles the dataset recreated in the robotic simulation environment.
+Then we can assess if our object detector performs equally well, better, or worse on real-life data.

+Specifics of image dataset generated in the robotic simulation environment:

 - 3-5 classes representing a geometric shape (e.g., green cube, yellow cube, red pyramid, etc.).
 - Background: Box/bin
-- 'Scraping' the web for images is not allowed!
-You will have to generate the images yourself.

-One way to create these objects is by applying origami techniques to a piece of paper:
+One way to create these objects is by applying origami techniques to a piece of paper, see video below:

 <iframe width="896" height="504" src="https://www.youtube-nocookie.com/embed/8aIJ543vFBI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 *Video 1.
-Balanced subsampling scheme, learning curve.*

-Keep in mind, this dataset should be created in such a way that it can be recreated in a robotic simulation environment.
-So, no complex geometric figures, please!

-<div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
-Tip: <a href="https://www.dvdvideosoft.com/products/dvd/Free-Video-to-JPG-Converter.htm">Free Video to JPG Converter</a>, an open-source software package, will enable you to create a video and convert it into a collection of images.
-</div>

-__2. 'Difficult' object detection task__

-There are no requirements regarding this dataset; feel free to select the type, and/or number of classes, background(s), etc.
+How to make a paper Pyramid easy.*

 ### 1.4 Synthetic image dataset

+For more information see, [Robotic Simulation Primer](https://adsai.buas.nl/Study%20Content/Robotics%20and%20Reinforcement%20Learning/3.%20Robotic%20Simulation%20Primer.html)

 ***